aminjam/Redis.AspNet.Identity/README.md

 Redis.AspNet.Identity
 =====================

-ASP.NET Identity provider that uses Redis for storage
+ASP.NET Identity provider that uses Redis for storage and works with VS2013 Default SPA Template

 ## Purpose ##